seanbreckenridge/exobrain/programming/design/user_interfaces/alan_kay_user_interface/README.md

 Title: Alan Kay, User Interface Design
 ---

-Was exposed to this through the Berkley SICP course, Lectures 5 & 6.
+Was exposed to this through the Berkeley SICP course, Lectures 5 & 6.

 Alan Kay was one of the researchers at Xerox Parc, who helped develop the GUI windowing system that every OS uses today.